sensei-skipper/DataReleases/README.md

 Where X corresponds to the column, Y to the row, ePix to the pixel charge after calibration.
 The mask corresponds to a binary code where each bit corresponds to a different mask.
 "1" indicates that a pixel was masked with the mask in that bit number.
 For example:

+256 + 4 = 260 In binary is: 0000000100000100.
+Which indicated that the pixel is masked by the Halo and Bleeding cuts.

 For the 1e analysis we used this cut to select the unmasked pixels: !(mask&0x967d).

+0x967d = 38525 = 1001011001111101.
+Which means that we only used the ...... masks.

 Other masks are executed during reconstraction but are either deprecated or not used in the 1-electron analysis.
 RunID corresponds to the internal image index number.